 3. Driver fatigue and fitness to drive

 How the transport operator manages driver fatigue and the risk of driving while impaired by fatigue is always of importance.
-An impaired driver is a risk to themselves and other road users.
+An impaired driver is a risk to themselves and others.

 There is a new part to this.
 Drivers have a duty not to drive a heavy vehicle if impaired by fatigue or if unfit to drive.
 Your prequalification should refer to these together.
 Seek assurance that the business has systems in place to manage both.

-Any references to Basic or Advanced Fatigue Management should also include ACA and alternative compliance hours.
+Any references to Basic or Advanced Fatigue Management should also include Alternative Compliance Accreditation (ACA) for fatigue.
 The National Driver Work Diary is being updated to reflect these new fields.

 Wrapping Up

 They are the three main areas of the amendment to cross reference to your prequalification tool.
-Remember, when the business that’s asking and checking the compliance systems can’t get their own compliance system right, it doesn’t give much confidence that they know what they’re doing.
+Remember, when you’re asking other businesses about their compliance, it doesn’t give much confidence if your question set isn’t even up to date.

 As we say at CoR Comply – look in your own backyard first.
 Get your systems right and compliant before you put your efforts into what other parties do.